Symbol of rulership and faith.

 The Patriarchal cross is a cross with an extra crossbeam near the top.
 This symbol has been used in Christianity since 1100.
 This symbol is used in different divisions of the Christian church.
 It was first seen in a book in ancient Samaria.

-The Knights Templar and the heraldic arms of archbishops used this cross.
+This cross was used by the Knights Templar and the heraldic arms of archbishops.

-Today, the symbol is used by the Christian church in ceremonies.
-It is usually carried by the Bishop, the church’s leader.
+Today the symbol is used by the Christian church in processions.
+It is usually carried by the Bishop who is the leader of the church.
 It is also a part of the Hungarian coat of arms.

 Patriarchal cross